 Submit Your Measurements

 Real measurements matter.
 You may feel as though you know your sizes, but it’s important that we get everything as right as possible before you arrive in town.
 So please visit the tuxedo shop (not a tailor shop!) nearest you to make sure your sizes are measured accurately.
-If you don’t know where the closest one is. go to www.tuxedofit.com to find one in your area.
+If you don’t know where the closest one is, go to www.tuxedofit.com to find one in your area.
 They will try the necessary garments on you to ensure a perfect fit.
 The service is either free or available at a nominal charge.
 If there is not a shop anywhere near you, please follow the instructions below as closely as possible, and provide the information on the Measurements Form.
+You’ll need someone to help you.
 We will contact you if there are any discrepancies.

 - Measure your height.
 For tailoring and rental purposes, it is important to provide basic height measurements before taking more specific measurements.
-Take off your shoes and stand with your back against the wall, and measure yourself with a tape measure.
+Take off your shoes and stand with your back against the wall, and have someone measure your with a tape measure.
 Place the tape measure at the bottom of your feet and measure to the highest point on your head.
 After getting your height, it is now time to measure specific parts of your body.
-(Tux and pants)

 - Measure your chest.
-Raise your arms out to the side and run the tape measure around your shoulder blades, under each arm and around the fullest part of your chest.
-Making sure that the measurement is not too tight nor loose.
+Raise your arms out to the side and run the tape measure around your shoulder blades, under each arm and around the fullest part of your chest, making sure the measurement is not too tight nor too loose.

 - Take your overarm measurement.
 Put both arms at your side and place the tape measure around your chest and both shoulders.
 Do not take loose tape measurements.
 Do not place any fingers between the tape and the chest.

 - Waist Measurement.
-Place the tape around the waist an inch below his navel and pull the tape until you feel tension and record your measurement.
-Do not take loose tape measurements.
+Place the tape around the waist an inch below the navel, pull the tape until you feel tension, and record your measurement.

 - Outseam Measurement.
 Remove the shoes and look straight ahead during the measurement process.
-Start the tape measure level with the waistband at the back of his pant and stretch the tape to the floor.
+Start the tape measure level with the waistband at the side of his pants and stretch the tape to the floor.